MDs, PhDs, PsyDs, and LCSWs - What's the difference?

 Doctorate-level clinicians include:

-Medical Doctors (MDs) and Doctors of Osteopathic Medicine (DOs): These clinicians have graduated from medical school or osteopathic medical school and, if they are psychiatrists, have done a residency in psychiatry.
-In Pennsylvania, MDs and DOs are the only mental health clinicians who can prescribe medications.
+Medical Doctors (MDs): These clinicians have graduated from medical school and, if they are psychiatrists, have done a residency in psychiatry.
+In Pennsylvania, they are the only mental health clinicians who can prescribe medications.
 Most psychiatrists specialize in managing psychiatric disorders through medication.
 After an initial visit, most psychiatrists meet with their patients for only short sessions on a monthly basis to assess the continued effectiveness of the medication.

-Doctors in Philosophy (PhDs): A doctor of philosophy in clinical or counseling (or school) psychology has completed five to ten years of graduate education in psychology.
-Traditionally, this involves both clinical training and research, often with an emphasis on research, although there are certainly many PhD programs with strong clinical training.
-PhDs are licensed by Pennsylvania as psychologists and have completed a post-doctoral internship (similar to a residency for medical students).
+Doctors in Philosophy (PhDs): As a doctor of philosophy in clinical psychology has completed eight to ten years of graduate education in psychology.
+This involves both clinical training and research.
+Clinical psychologists liscensed by Pennsylvania have also completed a post-doctoral internship (similar to a residency for medical students).

-Doctors in Psychology (PsyDs): As a doctor in psychology, a PsyD has five to ten years of graduate training in the clinical care of clients.
-Traditionally, this involves both clinical training and research, often with an emphasis on clinical work, although research is certainly emphasized in many programs.
-In Pennsylvania, PsyDs are also licensed by Pennsylvania as psychologists and have completed a post-doctoral internship as well.
+Doctors in Psychology (PsyDs): As a doctor in psychology, a PsyD has eight to ten years of graduate training in the clinical care of clients.
+Typically, a PsyD program focuses more on applying the research conducted by PhDs to clinical settings than conducting independent research.
+In Pennsylvania, PsyDs can also be licensed as clinical psychologists.

-Licensed Professional Counselors (LPC): LPCs are typically master's-level (although some have a doctorate) therapists treating mental, behavioral, and emotional concerns and disorders.
-LPCs frequently work in community mental health centers, agencies, and organizations, and they are employed within and covered by managed care organizations and health plans.
+Licensed Professional Counselors (LPC): LPCs are typically master's-level (although some have a doctorate) therapists treating mental, behavioral, and emotional problems and disorders.
+LPCs frequently work in community mental health centers, agencies, and organizations, and are employed within and covered by managed care organizations and health plans.

 Licensed Clinical Social Workers (LCSW): LCSWs generally have earned a Master of Social Work, which is a two-year degree.
 LCSWs provide therapy and act as advocates, helping clients gain access to resources while confronting personal issues, such as mental illness, addiction, and abuse.